MVA.HIVconsv is in Phase 2 development as a therapeutic vaccine. (MVA.HIVconsv has also been studied for HIV prevention.)

 Purpose: The purpose of this study is to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and the investigational latency-reversing agent vorinostat can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.12

-Selected Study Results: Results presented at AIDS 2018 and published in Lancet (2020) showed that the of ART plus the ChAdV63.HIVconsv and MVA.HIVconsv vaccines plus vorinostat produced no significant benefit in reducing the latent HIV reservoir as compared to ART alone.13,14
+Selected Study Results: Results presented at AIDS 2018 and published in Lancet (2020) showed that the kick and kill strategy of ART plus the ChAdV63.HIVconsv and MVA.HIVconsv vaccines plus vorinostat produced no significant benefit in reducing the latent HIV reservoir as compared to ART alone.13,14

 For more details on the studies listed above, see the Health Professional version of this drug summary.

-A (HIV-CORE 001; NCT01024842) of MVA.HIVconsv in adults on ART who were virologically suppressed was also completed.
-This study looked at the safety of MVA.HIVconsv, its ability to produce an immune response in the body, and its ability to reduce the size of the latent HIV reservoir.15,16
+A Phase 1 trial (HIV-CORE 001; NCT01024842) of MVA.HIVconsv was also completed that evaluated the safety of MVA.HIVconsv, its ability to produce an immune response in the body, and its ability to reduce the size of the latent HIV reservoir.
+Participants were adults on ART who were virologically suppressed.
+Results are available.15,16

 What side effects might MVA.HIVconsv cause?